 Even the people who are not in business casual attire seem to be going somewhere so steadfastly.
 Isn’t that all there is to it?

 They hoped that their nicest clothes were, if not enough, a considerable part of this whole fitting in business — this business of living.
-They just got woven into the pleasantries that make for more than complete solitude, and while such can be quite warm, they never find themselves laughing with someone out there, or walking along feeling like there are possibilities for them to be more, to make more than cheery furnishings for the homes of those who only had views to nowhere, for the world to be more.
+But all they get is a bit more more than complete solitude, and while such can be quite warm, they never find themselves laughing with someone out there, or walking along feeling like there are possibilities for them to be more, to make more than cheery furnishings for the homes of those who only had views to nowhere, for the world to be more.
 Their nice clothes begin to fray, as clothes do, and they don’t replace them.
 They look like bums, non-fashionably.

 The nuance to their being a bit strange is, perhaps, not having the luck to shuffle a few crappy cards.